mauricioszabo/hydrogen/docs/Usage/NotebookFiles.md

 ## Notebook Import

 Run **`Hydron: Import Notebook`** and select the desired notebook file in the file browser that opens.
 That's it!
-The file will be imported into a new Atom tab as a new file, using [Cell Markers](Cells.md#cell-markers) to delimit the individual code and markdown blocks.
+The file will be imported into a new Pulsar tab as a new file, using [Cell Markers](Cells.md#cell-markers) to delimit the individual code and markdown blocks.
 If you also wish to view your previous cell results, then make sure **"Enable Import of Notebook Results"** is checked in Hydron's package settings.

 **Note:** In order for Hydron to automatically find the corresponding syntax highlighting package for a given programming language, your notebook file must contain the proper metadata and your grammar package of choice must be installed and active.